Why We Need To Stop Speculating On Zac Efron's Appearance

 | Last updated

-But in the 15 years that have passed since the Disney Channel franchise first burst onto our screens, the star's looks - or rather, our obsession with them - have at times threatened to overshadow his acting work.
+But in the 15 years that have passed since the Disney Channel franchise first burst onto our screens, the star's looks - or rather, society's obsession with them - have at times threatened to overshadow his acting work.

 Never has this been more evident than last month, when the 33-year-old appeared in a video to promote Bill Nye's Earth Day!
 The Musical.

 Zac is only in the video for a matter of seconds but that didn't stop thousands of fans from scrutinising and obsessing over his jawline.
-Even doctors tried to "explain" to concerned fans why Zac looks the way he does.
+Even doctors tried to 'explain' to concerned fans why Zac looks the way he does.

 One TikTok video, which accumulated more than 5.6m views and 32.3k comments, left people wondering whether Zac had undergone cosmetic procedures.

 Some of the comments reacting to the video include:

 "It's either too much filler OR he's wearing David Hasslehoff's face as a mask."

 "He's definitely had filler.
 Sad".

 But the question we should be asking is: Why do we care so much about Zac's appearance and whether or not he's had plastic surgery?
 Which is none of our business.